 Crowdsourcing has boosted many businesses since it began and it continues to evolve to match the demands of marketing products and services.
 Facebook is a goldmine of resource if you know how to utilize it.
 These are just some guidelines that can help you understand how to use your company’s fan page to crowdsource for insights from the actual people you cater to.
 Work it to your advantage and learn how you can bring thousands of ideas to expand your business.

-Have you crowdsouced using your Facebook page?
+Have you performed crowdsoucing using Facebook?
 How was your experience?
 Are there any tips you would like to share with us?
 Please leave your comments in the comments box below.